 La Cienega Pithouse Village- The La Cienega Pithouse dates to A.D.
 700-900.
 It is not accessible to the public.

-La Cieneguilla Petroglyphs & Camino Real de Tierra Adentro- The Camino Real de Tierra Adentro provided connections among native peoples prior to European contact, and later between colonial Mexico City and Santa Fe.
+La Cieneguilla Petroglyphs and Petrographs & Camino Real de Tierra Adentro- The Camino Real de Tierra Adentro provided connections among native peoples prior to European contact, and later between colonial Mexico City and Santa Fe.
 Extensive petroglyphs are associated with the trail.

 La Cieneguilla Pueblo- The La Cieneguilla Pueblo dates to 1325-1600.
 The Pueblo was abandoned and resettled and eventually had a Spanish and Mexican village built on it.
 It is not open to the public.